CPA and Residential Programs Section

 - CPA and Residential Program Staff Contact Information - 4/13

 - Regulations for Licensing Family Foster Homes Effective March 28, 2008

-The CPA and Residential Programs Section is pleased to announce the adoption of temporary regulations for the licensure of Staff Secure Facilities effective December 17, 2013.
+The CPA and Residential Programs Section is pleased to announce the adoption of permanent regulations for the licensure of Staff Secure Facilities.
+The regulations were published in the Kansas Register on March 13, 2014 and are effective March 28, 2014.
 The regulations are necessary to implement provisions of Senate Substitute for House Bill 2034.
 Staff Secure Facilities are intended to meet the health and safety needs of child victims of human trafficking.
-These regulations are also being proposed as permanent regulations.
-Public comments on the proposed permanent regulations will be accepted until 5:00 p.m.
-January 31, 2014.

 Policy Regulation Exceptions and Interpretations

 - Updated Family Foster Home Guidance Handbook available soon

 Twenty-four hour family care for one to four children between the ages of infancy to 16 years of age.

 Group Boarding Home